oracle-livelabs/developer/json-duality-adb-free/sql-extended/sql-extended.md

 ## Task 3: Delete by predicate

 1. We're going to delete a couple entries, but we want to see the current state of these tables first.
-Copy the code below and click **Run Script**.
+Clear the worksheet, copy the code below and click **Run Script**.
     ```
     <copy>
     SELECT name, race_date FROM race where race_id = 205;